 Harvesting & Storing Cucumbers

 Deciding when to pick cucumbers is more difficult than the harvesting itself.
 Storing can also be a challenge.
 Here’s some helpful hints for both!

-Depending on what type you have, check your growing cucumbers every day or two as the fruits begin to expand in size.
+Depending on what type you have, check your growing cucumbers every day or two as the fruits begin to expand in size to determine if it’s time to start harvesting cucumbers.
 For many varieties, it’ll be eight to ten days after the female flowers open, but that’s not always a good guarantee.

 The long, “burpless” varieties of cucumber meant for fresh eating are best harvested when they’re an inch to an inch and a half in diameter.
 Take a clean pair of pruning shears and snip through the stem 1/4″ above the fruit.
 Avoid twisting the vine so as to not damage it.

-It’s important to pick your cucumbers when they’re ripe.
+It’s important to harvest cucumbers when they’re ripe.
 Leaving them on the vine too long will cause them to begin to yellow, and that turns the fruit bitter.
-Pick when they’re green to dark green and the right size for their variety.
+Harvest cucumbers when they’re green to dark green and the right size for their variety.

 Cucumbers are considered perishables.
 They will rapidly deteriorate once harvested.
 Therefore, storing them is a challenge.